NeCTAR-RC/tutorials/_kubernetes/02-create_cluster.md

 duration: 2
 ---

-A Kubernetes Cluster consist of one or more _master_ nodes, and one or more _worker_ nodes.
+A Kubernetes Cluster consists of one or more _master_ nodes, and one or more _worker_ nodes.
 A client (you) communicates with _master_ nodes using the Kubernetes API to spin up containers.
 The _worker_ nodes runs these containers.